wp-plugins/ik-facebook/readme.txt

 == Screenshots ==

-1. This is the Settings page.
+1. This is the Configuration Options Settings page.
+2. This is the Style Options Settings page.
+3. This is the Display Options Settings page.

 == Changelog ==

+= 1.9 =
+* Update: cleans up the layout of the Settings screen
+* Update: reposition "Read More" text to a logical place

 = 1.8.8 =
 * Interface Updates